JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

 ## Iteration Over Sorted Containers

-As is standard in Julia, iteration over the containers is implemented via calls to three functions, `start`, `next` and `done`.
-It is usual practice, however, to call these functions implicitly with a for-loop rather than explicitly, so they are presented here in for-loop notation.
+As is standard in Julia, iteration over the containers is implemented via calls to the function `Base.iterate`.
+It is usual practice, however, to call this function implicitly with a for-loop rather than explicitly, so they are presented here in for-loop notation.
 Internally, all of these iterations are implemented with semitokens that are advanced via the `advance` operation.
 Each iteration of these loops